 ATP Kit SL is used to assay both enzymes and metabolites.
-Any reaction possible to couple ATP formation or degradation e.g. kinases and their substrates or mitochondrial ATP production is possible to assay with the ATP Kit SL.
-ATP Kit SL contains ATP Reagent SL, a reagent emitting a stable light with a decay of less than 1%/min.
-The stable light makes it possible to contionously monitor the ATP levels in a sample.
+Any reaction possible to couple to ATP (adenosine triphosphate) formation or degradation, e.g. kinases and their substrates or mitochondrial ATP production, is possible to assay with the ATP Kit SL.
+ATP Kit SL contains ATP Reagent SL, a reagent emitting a stable light with a decay rate around 0.9 %/min.
+The stable light makes it possible to continuously monitor the ATP levels in a sample.
 At the end of the assay the measurement is calibrated with BioThemas internal ATP Standard.
 Both kinetic and end-point assays can be performed using the 144-041 ATP Kit SL.
-ATP Kit SL is intended for monitoring of ATP (adenosine triphosphate) over the range of 10 –12 to 10 –6 mol/L..
-The low decay rate of the light emission (around 0.9%/min) is due to a low consumption of ATP in the firefly luciferase reaction and a luciferase activity that is unchanged during the time of the measurement.
+The kit is intended for monitoring of ATP over the range of 10-12 to 10-6 mol/L. The low decay rate of the light emission is due to a low consumption of ATP in the firefly luciferase reaction and a luciferase activity that is unchanged during the time of the measurement.
 Under these circumstances measurement of the intensity of the light emission allows continuous monitoring of formation or degradation of ATP in enzymatic reactions or release of ATP from cells.
 Thus assays can be performed in much the same way as NAD(P)H is spectrophotometrically or fluorometrically monitored in assays based on dehydrogenase reactions.
 Furthermore the stable light makes assays even of a constant ATP level more convenient and reliable, particularly when using manual luminometers.

-If a higher sensitivity is required BioThema has two other reagents allowing the detection of 10 -17 mol and 10 -18, resp.
+If a higher sensitivity is required BioThema has two other reagents allowing the detection of 10 -17 mol and 10 -18, respectively.

 If no immediate reaction can be coupled to the metabolism of ATP, e.g. pyrosequencing or measurement of DNA polymerase, please contact us at info(at)biothema.com for recommendations of assay development.